ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/small_yellow_leaf.md

 ---
-Title: Big Lessons from a Small Yellow Leaf
+Title: A Lesson from a Small Yellow Leaf
 Date: 2024-05-01 07:46
 Tags: focus, attention, patience, impermanence, nature, mindfulness
 Summary: Observing a single yellow leaf dance gracefully in the wind before falling taught valuable lessons, like the importance of focus, patience, being present, and accepting impermanence.